24 July 2017

 This extensive offering features everything from sport to movies, kids’ programming to the biggest TV shows from around the world.

-Virgin Movies and Box Sets, Start Over TV and Virgin Catch-Up gives customers even more TV choice, with hundreds of hours of movies, box sets, and kids’ TV at the touch of a button.
+Virgin Movies and Box Sets, Replay TV and Virgin Catch-Up gives customers even more TV choice, with hundreds of hours of movies, box sets, and kids’ TV at the touch of a button.

 What does Virgin Media TV offer?

 The Virgin Movies and Boxsets service gives viewers access to a range of home entertainment programmes, including:

 Multiroom viewing is also available, while you can also pair your smartphone or laptop with your Virgin TV box, and watch through those devices.